 The report is compiled from an annual survey of human resources managers at companies around the world that actively recruit MBA graduates.
 With the 2014/15 report, the research now includes a second measure: academic reputation.
 Based on a global survey of top faculty with expertise in business and management, the new measure identifies those business schools with the best worldwide reputation for cutting-edge research, an expertise that informs teaching, curricula, and many other aspects of those programs.

 Times Higher Education World University Rankings

-Trinity College Dublin is ranked 110th in the world in the Times Higher Education Supplement (THES) 2012 World University Rankings.
+Trinity College Dublin is ranked 1st in Ireland and 138th in the world in the Times Higher Education World University Rankings 2014-15.